Wisborough Green – St Peter ad Vincula

 Large like other parishes in this area, this was a centre of mediaeval glass-making.
 The large church stands on a low mound that seems barely wide enough and this appears to have determined a number of unusual features.
 The rare dedication is shared with one of the chapels in the Tower of London and, though no link is known, both probably originated in the later C11.

 In the late C12 aisles were added only to the eastern part of the nave as the walls of the western part were presumably too thick to be pierced.
 Three lancets including the east one remain in the north aisle, but the south one was rebuilt later (see below).
 The two-bay south arcade has broad, unchamfered heads, a round pier with a square capital and chamfered responds with trefoiled stops and plain abaci.
 The pier and responds of the north arcade are similar, but the heads are later (see below).
 A slightly narrower eastern arch allows room for the entrance to the rood-stair, an arrangement which appears contemporary, as the respond looks unaltered.
 If this is so, this is an early example of a rood-loft.
 The slightly chamfered chancel arch is similar with broad and relatively low proportions, though the bases of the responds are higher.
-Despite the presence of earlier masonry in the western part of the chancel, the pointed head is again late C12 at the earliest.
-Indeed, the paintings in a plain pointed recess to its south, of a kind used for a nave altar, are dated to 1200 at the earliest (see below), yet the chancel arch cuts into them, suggesting the arch is later still.
+Despite the presence of earlier masonry in the western part of the chancel, its pointed head is again late C12 at the earliest.
+Indeed, the paintings in a plain pointed recess to its south, of a kind used for a nave altar, are dated to 1200 at the earliest (see below), yet the chancel arch cuts into them, suggesting the arch is later still or may have been widened (BE(W) ibid).
 Godfrey posits a triple arch (2 p6), but these were never common and virtually unheard of by this date.
 In any case, the recess on which he based his argument was surely never an arch and there is no sign of a matching north one.
 The sequence of construction is hard to follow, but conceivably the chancel arch was altered with the north arcade in the late C13 (see also below).

 The floor of the long chancel is a step below the nave, presumably because of the slope of the mound.
 Except the herringbone outside, there is nothing earlier than the C13.
 There are three tall lancets each side, the westernmost ones with lower sills, and three stepped east ones; the centre one is wider and taller and the rere-arches are roll-moulded, with a string-course linking the sills.
 A north doorway has a continuous roll-moulding.

 In the later C13 a thin tower was inserted awkwardly in the south west angle of the putative tower-nave, partly blocking the south window inside.
-Presumably there was insufficient room for a west tower in the conventional position, but it is odd, unless there were major structural problems of which there is no sign, that this should have been placed within the C11 west structure, unless this had remained unfinished.
-The tower, little higher than the nave, has a tall broach spire, small lancets, including a pair to the north, and a plain pointed doorway instead of a tower arch.
+Presumably there was insufficient room for a west tower in the conventional position, but it is odd, unless there were major structural problems of which there is no sign, that this should have been placed within the C11 west structure, itself probably intended as a tower, unless this had remained unfinished.
+The C13 tower, little higher than the nave, has a tall broach spire, small lancets, including a pair to the north, and a plain pointed doorway instead of a tower arch.
 The low clerestory, with more plain lancets, including two in the east gable, is probably of the same date.
 The braced crownposts of the roof, though embellished in the C19, look C13.
 New heads were placed on the north arcade, with one chamfered and one hollow-chamfered order, growing out of upward extensions of the pier and responds.
 The chancel arch was possibly also altered (see above), though as nothing is obviously of the period, the builders would have had to re-use existing work.

 By c1300 the church had reached its present dimensions, except for the south aisle, which was rebuilt wider soon after this work at the latest.
 Its big three-light east window with intersecting tracery and a hollow-chamfered rere-arch look early C14.
 C15 porches were added both sides of the western nave in front of the original doorways.
 The timber north one, though repaired, has traceried open sides and bargeboards.
 The stone south porch, with a double-chamfered arch and a cinquefoiled west opening, continues the line of the aisle, though structurally distinct.